UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Methods

 \section{Methods}

-In this session, we introduce \mname{}, a new arbitrary-scale SR model capable of generating any scales of high-resolution images from low-resolution images using implicit neural representation.
+In this session, we introduce \mname{}, a new arbitrary-scale SR model capable of generating any scales of SR images from LR images using implicit neural representation.
 Our work is strongly motivated by the recent works NeRF~\cite{nerf} and LIIF~\cite{liif}.
-The former demonstrated that combining neural rendering with spatial encoding can synthesize free-viewpoint 3D scenes with fine details.
-And the latter proved that one properly learned implicit image function could restore HR images with pleasing quality at arbitrary SR scales.
+The former demonstrated that combining neural rendering with spatial encoding can synthesize free-viewpoint 3D scenes with fine details, and the latter proved that one properly learned implicit image function could restore images with satisfactory quality at arbitrary SR scales.

 Like LIIF, we formulate the implicit form of any image in the HR domain with the following equation: